ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

 Creating a template is fast and easy!
 To make a template follow these steps:

-1. Drag in your assets and objects from CORE Content.
+1. Drag in your assets and objects from Core Content.
 Arrange and organize them how you'd like.

      Templates can contain 3D objects, scripts, vfx, or whatever else you want to combine.